Ruchi-Bhogate/LuddyHacks2025_Airbenders/Client/README.md

 ## 🎯 Use Case

-> Designed specifically for **Customer Support and Sales Calls**, CallSage acts like a virtual assistant that listens, understands, and structures your conversations into actionable insights.
+> Designed specifically for **Customer Support and Sales Calls**, Scribbie acts like a virtual assistant that listens, understands, and structures your conversations into actionable insights.

 ---